mikifarkas/sec-edgar-loan-contracts/README.md

 The code in this repository helps identify loan contracts in SEC EDGAR filings among those that are already locally stored on your device.
 The code was developed for the below project, which we ask you to cite in case you use our code in your research:

 Clatworthy, M., Farkas, M., Lui., R. and M. Scapin "Revisiting Fair Value Accounting and Debt Contracting".
+Unpublished manuscript.

 The code builds on the work of [Li, Neamtiu and Tu (2024): "Do Firms Withhold Loan Covenant Details?"
 The Accounting Review](https://doi.org/10.2308/TAR-2020-0445).
 In particular, it implements what they refer to as "first step" and "second step" methods in identifying loan contracts.